tmhmxg59/hello-world/README.md

 Just another repository
 MITx -  6.00.1x - passed

-Would like to work on MySql or MariaDB related projects, though I have no experience.
+Would like to work on MySql or MariaDB related projects.